Tenida: History

-In March of 1946 Narayan Gangopadhyay, shifted to a rented house at Patoldanga,Kolkata, where his Landlord was Shri.Probhat Mukherjee (Tenida).
+In March 1946 Narayan Gangopadhyay, shifted to a rented house at Patoldanga, Kolkata, where his Landlord was Mr. Probhat Mukherjee (Tenida).
 Narayan Gangopadyay had a good relation with his landlord, to the extent where the two families were almost family friends.
 When Bishu Mukherjee approached him for stories for 'Mouchak".
 Tenida was created initially to mock his landlord in two stories "Matsya-Puran" & "Khattango O Pallanno".
 Other two characters Kybla & Habul were added subsequently and profile of Tenida also evolved.

 Other main characters

 Pyalaram

 Pyalaram (Bengali: প্যালারাম), the narrator of the stories, wrote from the point of view of the writer himself.
 He was a timid member and suffered from a chronic stomach ailment.
 His unfavourite food items appear to be potol diye singhi maacher jhol (a type of fish curry with Pointed gourd) and bashok patar rosh (the juice of the malabar nut leaf).
-Pyalaram followed in his Tenida's footsteps, having repeated his final year in school for two years before passing matriculation with the rest of the gang.
+Pyalaram followed Tenida's footsteps, having repeated his final year in school for two years before passing matriculation with the rest of the gang.
 Pyala's real name is Kamalesh Banerjee (Bengali: কমলেশ ব্যানার্জী).
 These names are listed, among other stories in the short novella in "Tenidar Abhijan" entitled "Charmurtir Abhijan".
 Like Tenida, he is also a Bengali Brahmin.